• About/Start Here

 Photo Credit: Destination Dripping Springs/Matt Montalvo

-In 2015, the Texas Legislature agreed that Dripping Springs is the Wedding Capital of Texas after petitioning to show that we have over 35 venues within a 15-mile radius of downtown.
+In 2015, the Texas Legislature recognized Dripping Springs as the Wedding Capital of Texas after a petition was submitted, demonstrating that we have over 35 venues within a 15-mile radius of downtown.

 Travel Pro Tip: Dripping Springs is also known as The Gateway To The Hill Country and is minutes from Austin.

-Just a short drive from downtown Dallas is small town Ennis.
-Every April, Ennis comes alive during bluebonnet season with its bluebonnet trails and festival.
-This is the one I’m most excited about because it’s the closest to where I live—looking forward to attending the festival this year.
+Just a short drive from downtown Dallas lies the small town of Ennis.
+Ennis comes alive during bluebonnet season with its bluebonnet trails and festivals every April.
+This is the one I’m most excited about, as it’s the closest to where I live.

-I’m not sure if the town has claimed this title, but it should.
-After all, Fredericksburg is the first town people think of when planning a trip to the Hill Country.
+I’m unsure if the town has officially claimed this title, but it should.
+After all, Fredericksburg is the first town tourists think of when planning a trip to the Hill Country.
 Or, if not this title, perhaps something along “Wine Country.”

-Travel Pro Tip: I always tell people, however, don’t overlook the other hill country towns – some magnificent places to visit all over the Texas Hill Country – and wineries everywhere!
+Travel Pro Tip: I always tell people, ‘Don’t overlook the other Hill Country towns.’
+There are magnificent places to visit all over the Texas Hill Country – and wineries are everywhere!

-Georgetown’s award-winning Main Street is something to see with its revitalized Courthouse and surrounding Victorian-era storefronts.
+Georgetown’s award-winning Main Street is something to see, with its revitalized Courthouse and surrounding Victorian-era storefronts.
 This nickname is rightfully theirs, and for a good reason.
-My grandson and I visited a couple of years ago, and I wanted to hang out in the square all night.
+My grandson and I visited a couple of years ago, and I wanted to spend the whole night in the square.
 Day and night, the square lights up.

 Travel Pro Tip: Poppies in spring and Christmas are great times to visit Georgetown during the holidays.

 Anytime is a good time to visit Grapevine.
-There are many wineries up and down Main Street, boutiques, and unique stores.
+Many wineries are located along Main Street, as are boutiques and unique stores.
 But, at Christmastime, this town goes all out on Main Street.

-Travel Pro Tip: If planning to spend a weekend here, book early for the holidays.
+Travel Pro Tip: If you plan to spend a weekend here, book early to avoid holiday crowds.

-From their website – Medina has been named the “Apple Capital of Texas” due to its abundance of apple orchards and the fact that they have hosted the international Apple Festival each year.
+According to their website, Medina has been named the “Apple Capital of Texas” due to its abundance of apple orchards and its annual hosting of the international Apple Festival.

-San Saba has been known as the Pecan Capital of the World ever since a resident planted a commercial pecan nursery in the late 1800s.
-I’m almost sure you can get pecans in everything you order – from coffees, sweets, and probably a hamburger!!
+This city has been known as the Pecan Capital of the World ever since a resident planted a commercial pecan nursery in the late 1800s.
+I’m almost certain you can get pecans in everything you order – from coffee and sweets to a hamburger!

-Travel Pro Tip: San Saba is at the tip of the hill country and has a beautiful vineyard and winery called Wedding Oak Winery that’s worth a visit.
+Travel Pro Tip: San Saba is situated at the tip of the Hill Country and features a beautiful vineyard and winery called Wedding Oak Winery, which is worth a visit.

 Downtown Tyler

-I used to think Tyler was named The Rose Capital of America because they grew roses to sell wholesale and retail.
-But, they sell rose “bushes”—lots of them!
+I used to think Tyler was named the Rose Capital of America because it is known for growing roses to sell both wholesale and retail.
+But, they don’t sell roses – they sell rose “bushes”—lots of them!

 Travel Pro Tip: Tyler has many great things, including Tyler State Park.
-It’s worth a trip to see the rose bushes and gardens and hang out in the park.
+It’s worth taking a trip to see the rose bushes and gardens, and spending time in the park.

 There you have it, Texas towns with notable names.
 Please send it our way if you know of any other Texas towns with a nickname.
 Use the comment section for your inclusion.
 Thank you!